 - Plenty of Pictures

-Sort by Level of Education
+The Ability to Sort by Level of Education

-A great site for highly educated singles will let you filter profiles based on how far up the academic ladder a dater has climbed.
+A great dating app for highly educated singles will let you filter profiles based on how far up the academic ladder a dater has climbed.
 Not every highly educated person will have the advanced degree to show for it, but filtering your search for someone with a Master’s degree or above is a good bet for finding someone who values their education as much as you do.

 Singles From All Types of Schools

 If you and your date went to rival schools, it can be tough to swallow if you’re a die-hard alumnus.
 Conversely, maybe you’re up for the challenge.
 It could be fun to root for rival teams come game day!
 The best dating apps for smart people don’t discriminate when it comes to alma maters.

 Plenty of Room for a Bio